rgbkrk/bookstore/README.md

 Or just add it to your default configuration, which should be located at `~/.ipython/profile_default/ipython_notebook_config.py`.

+Each provider has their own setup for authentication.

 ## On OpenStack Swift using Keystone Authentication